BrigittePowers/point-of-sale-system/README.md

 - - ... lock order history by cashier
 - - ... adjust the menu from within the app
 - Process a payment
-- Properly implement JWT and auth (currently bugged)
+- Properly implement JWT and auth

 ---